botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ### Brute Force Protected Login

->***Identified*** brute force protection on login when backend enforce 30 minute ban, resulting in **IP blocked** after too many invalid login attempts.
+>***Identified*** brute force protection on login when back-end enforce 30 minute ban, resulting in **IP blocked** after too many invalid login attempts.
 Testing ```X-Forwarded-For:``` header result in bypass of brute force protection.
 Observing the response time with long invalid password, mean we can use **Pitchfork** technique to identify first valid usernames with random long password and then rerun intruder with **Pitchfork**, set each payload position attack iterates through all sets simultaneously.

 [Burp Lab Username, Password and directory fuzzing Wordlists](https://github.com/botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/tree/main/wordlists)